Sensor readings

 Solution

-Here’s how you can achieve this using Carbone:
+Here’s how to construct a template to achieve this with Carbone:

 1. Define your temperature scale and colors